erinleeryan/cville_airbnb/README.md

 # cville_airbnb
-Work on mapping all the locations of Cville Air BnB's from their website
+Work on mapping all the locations of Cville Air BnB's from their website.
+Inclusion on the list does not mean the location is currently active, but it is still in the AirBnB registry and has not been deactivated by the owner.

 ## Why?
 Because I can.
 Also because it would be handy for folks in the city to have a listing and mapping of those places listed on AirBnB to compare to the licenses to see who is trying to skirt the law